-1. For a client who requires a Dynamic Back to prevent equipment breakage and/or client injury:
+- 1. For a client who requires a Dynamic Back to prevent equipment breakage and/or client injury: - a.
+For the client with a history of equipment breakage and/or client injury:

 The Dynamic Rocker Back moves posteriorly in response to client force and assists the client back to an upright starting position.
 The Dynamic Rocker Back is recommended to absorb client forces which have led to client injury and/or equipment breakage in the past and to reduce risk of future breakage.
 The dynamic components absorb these excessive forces, reducing risk of client injury and breakage of the wheelchair frame, seating system, and hardware.
 Breakage may result in the client being unable to use their wheelchair and/or seating system until repairs are completed and in injury to the client from contact with damaged or broken wheelchair components.
 (Include a full list of past equipment damage and/or client injuries).